 JAB and RvA Accreditation

 ClassNK is accredited by the Japan Accreditation Board (JAB) and by the Raad voor Accreditatie (RvA) of the Netherlands.
 Certificates issued by the Society will bear the symbol/mark of the respective accrediting authority and this symbol/mark may be used by the certified organization in advertising or promotional materials, etc.

-The services for certification of “occupational health and safety management systems” and “energy management systems” are offered under the internal quality control scheme equivalent to the one applied to the certification of quality and environmental management systems.
+The services for certification of occupational health and safety, road traffic safety, and energy management systems are offered under the internal quality control scheme equivalent to the one applied to the certification of quality and environmental management systems.

 |4 Textiles and textile products||●|